rustruedetective/DraginoScripts/README.md

 ## Connect and save console output:-
 Use the Console_Output_Save_ssh.sh script to save output of gateway ssh console.
+##### Code Description:
+The 't' is the time it would keep downloading to text one file.
+While 'x' is the name appended to the name of files.

 ## Connect on Android:-
 You can use Termux and connect to gateway from android.